 - Third-party research has shown that responding to more than half of your reviews can increase your Net Promoter Score (NPS) by an average of 1.4 points.

-Responding to positive reviews
+Responding to positive reviews or recommendations

 When somebody leaves a positive review for your business, you know that your product or service has performed exceptionally well.
 You need to capitalize on this positive experience by showing gratitude towards the customer.
 Responding to a positive review is a fantastic way to engage a customer further and build brand loyalty.
 In your response you can: